gurpreet0706/rds-assignment/Two-master/README.md

 for example:
 call mysql.rds_set_external_master(
-  'master.ccoyjti7kwxw.us-east-1.rds.amazonaws.com',# endpoint of Master1 rds instance \n 3306, # port \n
+  'master.ccoyjti7kwxw.us-east-1.rds.amazonaws.com',# endpoint of Master1 rds instance
+  3306, # port
-  'repl_user', # replication user we created above in master1 rds instance \n 'password', #password for replication user  we created above in master1 rds instance \n 'mysql-bin-changelog.000008', # bin file location which we got from task 5 \n 157, position from task 5 \n
+  'repl_user', # replication user we created above in master1 rds instance 'password', #password for replication user  we created above in master1 rds instance 'mysql-bin-changelog.000008', # bin file location which we got from task 5 157, position from task 5
   0); #  value that specifies whether Secure Socket Layer (SSL) encryption is used on the replication connection.
 1 specifies to use SSL encryption, 0 specifies to not use encryption.
-The default is 0. \n
+The default is 0.

 then run below command
-Call mysql.rds_start_replication;
+Call "mysql.rds_start_replication;"

-and now check the status of the slave now. run show slave status, you can see replication has been started.
+and now check the status of the slave now. run "show slave status\G" you can see replication has been started.